 In this tutorial I will be using a classic serif font, Calluna, for the recipe headers and any bulk body text.
 I will be using a rustic, type-written font, Special Elite, to contrast against this in the ingredients lists and page footers.

-3. Set Up a Master for Your Book
+3. Set Up a Parent for Your Book

 Ensure the Pages panel is open by going to Window > Pages.
-You will see that an A-Master consisting of two pages combined as a spread has been automatically added in InDesign.
+You will see that an A-Parent consisting of two pages combined as a spread has been automatically added in InDesign.

-Double-click the A-Master spread to bring it up on screen.
-Drag a vertical guideline from the left-hand ruler to 13 mm on the first page of the Master, and drag a second to 137 mm on the second page of the Master.
+Double-click the A-Parent spread to bring it up on screen.
+Drag a vertical guideline from the left-hand ruler to 13 mm on the first page of the Parent, and drag a second to 137 mm on the second page of the Parent.

 Zoom in to the bottom left-hand corner of the spread and select the Type Tool (T) from the tools control panel.
 Drag to create a small text frame 3 mm in Width and 3 mm in Height.
 Position this against the left-hand guideline you’ve just inserted and below the bottom margin, and go to Type > Insert Special Character > Markers > Current Page Number.
 Set the text to Align Left, Font to Special Elite Regular, and Size to 9 pt.